paula-cristina-vaz/gitbook/how-to/token-exchange.md

 * `scope` indicates the scopes that the Resource A is requesting to access Resource B on behalf of the customer and the client application.

-After receiving the `/connect/token` request, Farfetch STS verifies the credentials and the access tokens.
+After receiving the `/connect/token` request,  STS verifies the credentials and the access tokens.
 If it recognizes the customer, the client application and the actor, it sends a `200 OK` to Resource A with the `access_token` containing the new scopes.

 ```json
 HTTP/1.1 200 OK